 Mature love comes alive in a marriage when God is the Center.
 In other words, Marriage Takes Three.

-Our program is presented with the essence of shared experiences of long married Catholic couples.
+Our program is presented with the essence of shared experiences of married Catholic couples.
 One of the most common questions is "How did you make your marriage last for so many years?"
 Another question is "How did you handle this problem or that problem?"
-A sense of humor is important in a good marriage, but if it is not centered on God, it is doomed to failure.
+A sense of humor is important in a good marriage, but if it is not centered on God, we believe it is doomed to failure.
 We begin our workshop with a session on the Sacrament of Matrimony.
 We give examples of how we met and resolved problems in our own lives.
-Our presenters stress the need for "unconditional love,” being truly committed to the relationship and keeping God as the third person in the relationship.
+Our presenters stress the need for "unconditional love,” being truly committed to the relationship and keeping an awareness of God in the relationship.

-The Lwanga Center staff and North Deanery pastors have been extremely supportive and helpful.
-Couples attending the workshops have been very receptive and, when contacted during our follow-up, they indicate they benefited from what they learned.
-Since our program welcomes all ethnic groups and religious denominations, many couples of diverse ethnicity attend these workshops.
-The Center conducts workshops four times a year, during winter (February), spring (April), summer (August) and fall (October).
-We currently have four couples involved as “Facilitator Couples.”
+Our program welcomes all ethnic groups and religious denominations, many couples of diverse ethnicity attend these workshops.
+Currently, the Center anticipates conducting workshops four times a year, during winter (February), spring (April), summer (August) and fall (October).

 Ministry of Consolation